 The Department is at the forefront of technology-enhanced learning (TEL) approaches for students, which include podcasts, online quizzes, and interactive in-class and online teaching materials.
 We aim to promote patient-centred care using e-learning modalities focusing on the pathogenesis, diagnosis and management of important infections and to promote excellence in antimicrobial stewardship using online cases targeting correct decision making for the appropriate choice of empiric antimicrobials.
 We engage with students on important patient-centred topics in real-time through our departmental Instagram account.

-In addition, departmental members participate in postgraduate and public education on infection control, sepsis, antibiotics and antibiotic resistant organisms.
+In addition, departmental members participate in postgraduate and public education on research integrity, infection control, sepsis, antibiotics and antibiotic resistant organisms.

 We are committed to improving patient care through our research.
 Our strengths in achieving this are our collaborative approach and our combined expertise, which includes basic scientists, clinician scientists and clinical microbiologists.

-Departmental staff participate in a variety of public engagement and media events to highlight the importance of HCAIs and antimicrobial resistance prevention and sepsis management.
+Departmental staff participate in a variety of public engagement and media events to highlight the importance of HCAIs, AMR prevention and sepsis management.
 Informed by our research and clinical activities, we contribute significantly to healthcare policy, national guidelines and national clinical programmes through membership of national and international committees.